 We analyse how investee companies follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance, how the business is run, how corporate management and boards relate to different stakeholders and whether the corporate incentives align with the business' success.
+Assessing the effectiveness of describes the share of investments in specific assets.

-Assessing the effectiveness of corporate governance systems within a firm gives us insight into the accountability mechanisms and decision-making processes that support all critical decisions impacting the business.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. corporate governance systems within a firm gives us insight into the accountability mechanisms and decision-making processes that support all critical decisions impacting the business.